Compile a Pipeline

 The IR YAML is an intermediate representation of a compiled pipeline or component.
 It is an instance of the PipelineSpec protocol buffer message type, which is a platform-agnostic pipeline representation protocol.
 It is considered an intermediate representation because the KFP backend compiles PipelineSpec to Argo Workflow YAML as the final pipeline definition for execution.

-While IR YAML is not intended to be easily human readable, you can still inspect it if you know a bit about its contents:
+Unlike the v1 component YAML, the IR YAML is not intended to be written directly.
+While IR YAML is not intended to be easily human-readable, you can still inspect it if you know a bit about its contents:

 SectionDescriptionExample